eleemosynator/writeups/white_rabbit/readme.md

 has a reference to the string `"Password#2:"` (we could have gotten to the same conclusion by ignoring program flow and looking for references to the password prompt strings).
 Let's focus on the second sub (which I've renamed `do_level1`).
-After a bit of boilerplate, it calls `sub_403D90(&dword, 0x65)`, where IDA is helpfully pointing out that its second argument has something to do with resources:
+After a bit of boilerplate, it calls `sub_403D90` with two arguments: the address of a stack-based variable and the number `0x65` (which is 101 in decimal).
+IDA is helpfully pointing out that the second argument is probably being used in connection with some resource (the `hResData` comment comes from this argument being passed to a system call inside `sub_403D90`).
+Furthermore note that IDA has already named the stack variable `nNumberOfBytesToWrite`, indicating that it is used as a data size argument on some system call:

 ![level1-load](./level1-load.png)

-Indeed, `sub_403D90` loads the resource identified by the second argument, copies into some freshly allocated memory (courtesy of `VirtualAlloc()`) and returns a pointer to this copy in `eax` while filling in the size of the loaded resource into the `DWORD` pointed to by the first argument.
+Indeed, a quick scan through `sub_403D90` can confirm that it loads the resource identified by the second argument, copies its contents into some freshly allocated memory (courtesy of `VirtualAlloc()`) and returns a pointer to this copy in `eax` (return value) while putting the size of the loaded resource into the stack variable pointed to by its first argument.
-Hence we should expect `esi` to point to the loaded copy of resource 101 (the big, low entropy Vignere'd blob) and `[ebp+nNumberOfBytesToWrite]` to contain its size.
-The next part looks somewhat more convoluted:
+Thus we can conclude that `do_level1()` uses `sub_403D90` (which we can rename to `load_resource_into_buffer`) to load resource 101 (the big, low entropy Vignere'd blob) into a writable memory chunk, the address of which is then kept in `esi`, while the size of the resource is stored into the stack variable `[ebp+nNumberOfBytesToWrite]`.

 ![level1-getpwd](./level1-getpwd.png)